 A storage unit can be invaluable when you’re in the middle of a move, renovating a home or finding a place for belongings that overrun your current space.
-Our partners at ConsumerAffairs researched the best storage units in Tampa to keep your possessions safe and home uncluttered.
+We researched the best storage units in Tampa to keep your possessions safe and home uncluttered.

 While all storage units serve the same purpose, most facilities are set up differently.
 Some have drive-up access that allows you to park a vehicle next to your unit for easy loading and unloading.
 These outdoor facilities aren’t often climate-controlled, however.
 Interior units are climate-controlled and often have elevators to move large items from your car or truck to storage units on higher floors.